asce-web/ascenews/wp-content/plugins/google-tag-manager/readme.txt

 Donate link: http://www.charitywater.org/donate/
 Tags: google, tag manager, tag management, analytics, theme hook alliance, genesis Requires at least: 2.7
-Tested up to: 4.7
+Tested up to: 5.4.1
-Stable tag: 1.0.2
+Stable tag: 1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Google Tag Manager plugin adds a field to the existing General Settings page for the ID and outputs the javascript in the front-end footer.
+The Google Tag Manager plugin adds a field to the existing General Settings page for the ID and outputs the javascript to make it work.

 == Description ==